 RSUs generally include a dividend participation right that provides that during vesting periods each RSU is attributed additional RSUs (or fractions thereof) equivalent to any dividends paid on Class A common stock during such period.
-During the years ended December 31, 2015, 2014 and 2013 dividend participation rights required the issuance of 693,714, 375,954 and 454,059 RSUs, respectively.
+During the years ended December 31, 2016, 2015 and 2014, dividend participation rights required the issuance of 1,085,354, 693,714 and 375,954 RSUs, respectively.

-Non-executive members of the Board of Directors of Lazard Group, who are the same Non-Executive Directors of Lazard Ltd ("Non-Executive Directors") receive approximately 55% of their annual compensation for service on the Board of Directors and its committees in the form of DSUs, which resulted in 23,961, 26,360 and 39,315 DSUs granted in connection with annual compensation during the years ended December 31, 2015, 2014 and 2013, respectively.
+Non-executive members of the Board of Directors of Lazard Group, who are the same Non-Executive Directors of Lazard Ltd ("Non-Executive Directors"), receive approximately 55% of their annual compensation for service on the Board of Directors and its committees in the form of DSUs, which resulted in 38,771, 23,961 and 26,360 DSUs granted in connection with annual compensation during the years ended December 31, 2016, 2015 and 2014, respectively.
 Their remaining compensation is payable in cash, which they may elect to receive in the form of additional DSUs under the Directors' Fee Deferral Unit Plan described below.
 DSUs are convertible into shares of Class A common stock at the time of cessation of service to the Board of Directors.
-DSUs include a cash dividend participation right equivalent to any ordinary quarterly dividends paid on Class A common stock.
+DSUs include a cash dividend participation right equivalent to dividends paid on Class A common stock.